Find Online Colleges

 Origin of New Jersey State Name

-From the Channel Isle of Jersey in the English Channel.
+New jersey is taken from the Channel Isle of Jersey in the English Channel.

 Sir John Berkley and Sir George Carteret received a royal charter for a colony in the new land and named this colony for the island of Jersey in the English Channel.
 Carteret had been born on Jersey and had spent several years as Lieutenant Governor of the island.